 200 SA 342Ms were delivered from 1980.
 They were upgraded in the 1990s with a Viviane night-capable sighting system, to be known as "SA 342M1 Gazelle Viviane"; these machines were easily identifiable because the boxy Viviane sight was clearly bigger than the old optical sight.

 * Westland production of the Gazelle ended in 1984, with 294 machines built, 282 of them going to the British military.
-In the early 1990s, Aerospatiale's helicopter operation was consolidated with MBB of Germany to form the "Eurocopter" firm, which would later become part of the "European Aerospace & Defense Systems (EADS)" group.
+In the early 1990s, Aerospatiale's helicopter operation was consolidated with MBB of Germany to form "Eurocopter", which would later become part of the "European Aerospace & Defense Systems (EADS)" group -- which still later became the "Airbus" group, with Eurocopter becoming "Airbus Helicopter".
 However, the Gazelle wouldn't remain part of the Eurocopter product line for long, being phased out of production in the mid-1990s.
 Over 1,250 had been built in France and Britain up to that time.

 British Gazelles participated in the Falklands War in 1982, with three lost in action.
 British and French Gazelles saw a fair amount of action in the 1991 Gulf War.
 The British used theirs as scouts for other attack platforms, while the French used their HOT-armed Gazelles to take on Iraqi armor with fair success.
 The French have also employed Gazelles in their string of interventions in African nations -- including Chad, Djibouti, Somalia, and the Cote d'Ivoire -- but the combat history of these interventions is obscure.